andrew/ultimate-awesome/README.md

 - [awesome-desci](https://github.com/DeSciWorldDAO/awesome-desci) - A curated list of awesome DeSci resources, projects, events, articles and more .
 - [awesome-python-resources-persian](https://github.com/DjangoEx/awesome-python-resources-persian) - Python-related resources made in Persian language.
 - [awesome-flow](https://github.com/dustinspecker/awesome-flow) - A list of awesome Flow integrations, tools, tutorials, etc.
+- [awesome-code-agents](https://github.com/euniai/awesome-code-agents) - A living collection of frontier research on code agents, from the code we build to the worlds we act in.
 - [awesome-few-shot-learning](https://github.com/indussky8/awesome-few-shot-learning) - A review for latest few-shot learning works.
 - [awesome-vctrs](https://github.com/krlmlr/awesome-vctrs) - A curated list of amazingly awesome R vector classes.
 - [awesome-blocks](https://github.com/lukecav/awesome-blocks) - Plugins for additional blocks types in WordPress.